*"Patient years of exposure” is the estimated combined time of exposure to the drug for all patients who received Venofer.

 You Are Not Alone

-The Venofer patient brochure provides information and support for CKD patients (2 years and older) with IDA.
+The Venofer patient brochure provides information and support for chronic kidney disease (CKD) patients (2 years and older) with IDA.

 Download